Snowflyt/typora-copilot/README.md

 5. For Windows / Linux users, open the previous `window.html` file you found in Typora resource folder with a text editor, and add `<script src="./copilot/index.js" defer="defer"></script>` right after something like `<script src="./appsrc/window/frame.js" defer="defer"></script>` or `<script src="./app/window/frame.js" defer="defer"></script>`; For macOS users, open the previous `index.html` file you found in Typora resource folder with a text editor, and add `<script src="./copilot/index.js" defer></script>` right after something like `<script src="./appsrc/main.js" aria-hidden="true" defer></script>` or `<script src="./app/main.js" aria-hidden="true" defer></script>`.
 6. Restart Typora.
 7. For macOS users, if you see a warning dialog saying Typora may be damaged, Ctrl-click Typora and select “Open” to open Typora.

 </details>

 ## Setup

-When finished installation, you'll find an icon in the toolbar of Typora (i.e. the bottom-right corner of Typora).
-Click it to open the panel of Copilot, and then click “Sign in to authenticate Copilot”.
+When finished installation, you’ll find an icon in the toolbar of Typora (i.e. the bottom-right corner of Typora).
+Click **the arrow button** next to the icon to open the panel of Copilot, and then click “Sign in to authenticate Copilot”.

 ![Copilot icon](./docs/toolbar-icon.png)